PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    ```

 2. Add a `global.json` file to your project that specifies that the project requires the
    `2.0.0` version of the `.NET Core SDK`.
-This is to prevent issues if you have more than
+This is necessary to prevent issues if you
-   one version of the .NET Core SDK installed.
+   have more than one version of the .NET Core SDK installed.

    ```powershell
    cd mymodule